Fields of War is a massive multiplayer third-person-shooter focused on large scale battles, territory control, skill and most importantly team play.

 The players are divided into two factions, North and South, coming from different climates and landscapes, and fight over control of the entire land.

-Fields of War will be available for PC, Mac and Linux.
+Fields of War is available for Windows, Mac and Linux.

 The world is divided into territories, represented by cores that are connected to each other.
 Capturing linked cores expand the faction's control of the land.